TimUnderhay/xsoar-incident-creator/README.md

 - I'm writing/testing a Demisto playbook and I need to create incidents for testing
 - I'm a Demisto SE or SA and I need to easily create demo incidents without the headache of configuring integrations, 3rd-party products, and ingesting the incidents.
 As anyone who has tried sending emails for creating demo incidents well knows, this can consume hours of time in mucking about with email security, spam and malware filters, and other bother.
+- I'm running a Demisto workshop or training exercise and need the ability to push incidents to multiple Demisto servers quickly.

 ## Exporting an Incident from Demisto